qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single Fixed Transmon/README.md

 16. [1 Qubit Randomized Benchmarking](rb.py) - Performs a 1 qubit randomized benchmarking to measure the 1 qubit gate
 fidelity
 17. [State Tomography](state_tomography.py) - A template to perform state tomography
+18. [Calibration](calibrations.py) - Uses an API to perform several single qubit calibrations easily from a single file.

 ## Use Cases